-CDOP organizes and facilitates departmental workgroups in which students and faculty work together on specific topic areas to achieve meaningful changes to departmental activities.
+CDOP organizes and facilitates departmental workgroups in which students, faculty, and staff work together on specific topic areas to achieve meaningful changes to departmental activities.
 CDOP also serves as the liaison between these workgroups and departmental faculty to ensure activities and changes are promoted beyond the workgroups themselves, and to translate words into actions.

 - Dr. Raymond Tucker (co-chair)

 - Dr. Paul Soto (co-chair)

 - Dr. Anna Long

 - Dr. Heather Lucas

 - Sydney Green

 - Rochelle Picardo